MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * After a (default 10 minutes) time period, the RM marks an NM as unavailable
         * Removes the NM from the list of available nodes
     * The NM's AM and task(s) (as applicable) will be handled through mechanisms for task/job and AM failures
-    * AMs can blaclist an NM if many of its tasks in this NM fail
+    * AMs can blacklist an NM if many of its tasks in this NM fail
 * RM failure:
     * Serious - single point of failure
     * RM must be able to recover from saved state